GedMullen/classes/rdbms.md

 ## Exercises

 1 .
 In your groups - you are required to write a project brief for the example Employees database.
 Imagine that the database is yet to be created and you are an business user writing a requirements document.
 All you will be aware of is *what* you want to store and *why* you want to store it.
-Exact field details will not be know at this stage.
+Exact field details will not be known at this stage.
 Write the requirements in a file on Ygritte called "requirements.txt" as a series of bullet points.
 <br>2 .
 Complete the following [conceptual ERM exercises](https://docs.google.com/document/d/1Bb0M0Q-8o-zHqi57ZejlbIcNXlG1pIg7sde5DbnCD0U/edit?usp=sharing)

 # Week 10